TheAppleFreak/winston-slack-webhook-transport/README.md

 * `unfurlMedia` - Enables or disables [media unfurling.](https://api.slack.com/reference/messaging/link-unfurling#no_unfurling_please) (Default: `false`)
 * `mrkdwn` - Enables or disables [`mrkdwn` formatting](https://api.slack.com/reference/surfaces/formatting#basics) within attachments or layout blocks (Default: `false`)
 * `proxy` - Allows specifying a proxy server that [gets passed directly down to Axios](https://github.com/axios/axios#request-config) (Default: `undefined`)
+* `channel` - Overrides the webhook's default channel.
+This should be a channel ID.
+* `username` - Overrides the webhook's default username.
+* `iconEmoji` - An [emoji code string](https://www.webpagefx.com/tools/emoji-cheat-sheet/) to use in place of the default icon.
+(Interchangeable with `iconUrl`)
+* `iconUrl` - An icon image URL string to use in place of the default icon.
+Interchangeable with `iconEmoji`.

 ### Message formatting